dtolbertcooke/Terraform-Serverless-API/docs/Architecture.md

 **Trigger**:

-- On push or pull request to environment branches (dev, test, main, global-infra).
+- On push or pull request to environment branches (dev, test, main).

 **Steps**: